 Wrought ironwork: Reflecting Savannah’s historic homes and their intricate iron balconies, some vendors specialize in smaller wrought iron pieces.
 From decorative hooks to ornate trivets, these items merge function with the city’s distinct architectural flair.

 African violets: Native to Tanzania and Kenya but popular in Savannah due to local greenhouses, African violets are often sold in festive pots.
-Their vibrant blooms make them a delightful gift, bringing a touch of colour to winter months.
+Their vibrant blooms make them an interesting gift, bringing a touch of colour to winter months.

 Hand-sewn quilts: Drawing from the South’s quilting traditions, these intricate textiles often combine vibrant patterns with detailed stitching.
 Not only are they functional, but they also serve as an artistic representation of Savannah’s cultural tapestry.

-I strongly encourage you to check out Visit Savannah, a resourceful site brimming with useful information for those planning a trip to the city.
+I strongly encourage you to check out Visit Savannah, a resourceful site with helpful information for those planning a trip to the city.
 Here’s a great list of itineraries to get you started on your trip planning.

 Eco-friendly accommodation: Savannah has a growing number of hotels that are committed to sustainability, many of which rely on renewable energy sources.
 When booking your stay, seek out these environmentally-conscious establishments.
 By doing so, you’re reducing your carbon footprint and supporting businesses that value sustainability.

-Mindful dining at markets: While indulging in the festive delights of the Christmas market, remember to reduce food waste.
+Mindful dining at markets: While indulging in festive food at the markets, remember to reduce food waste.
 For instance, order portions that you’re confident you can finish, and if you’re uncertain about a dish’s size, don’t hesitate to ask the vendor.
-Savannah’s markets are a culinary delight; savour them without leaving behind waste.
+Savannah’s markets are a culinary highlight; savour them without leaving behind waste.

-Sustainable diets: Savannah offers an array of local produce and seafood.
+Sustainable diets: Savannah is home to interesting local produce and seafood.
 Opt for locally sourced meals, thus reducing the carbon footprint associated with transporting ingredients.
 Additionally, consider plant-based options available in the city, as they tend to have a lower environmental impact.

 Green transport options: Savannah’s historic district is best explored on foot, allowing you to soak in the city’s charm while reducing emissions.
 If you need to venture further, consider using the city’s bike-share programme or opting for electric car rentals available in the area.
 Embracing these sustainable modes of transport allows you to experience Savannah in an eco-friendly manner.